MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ## Troubleshooting

 When challenges arise with the device, there are some steps to carry out to troubleshoot and get back to active usage.
-Please visit the troubleshooting documentation at [Restart, reset, or recover HoloLens 2](hololens-recovery.md) to cover the main routes to resolving issues with the device.
+Visit the troubleshooting documentation at [Restart, reset, or recover HoloLens 2](hololens-recovery.md) to cover the main routes to resolving issues with the device.

-In many cases restarting, reset or recovering your device will be enough to resolve issues with the device hardware.
+In many cases restarting, reset or recovering your device is enough to resolve issues with the device hardware.

 Additionally, it's important to report any issues, through the Feedback Hub app available on the HoloLens device.
 [Give us feedback](hololens-feedback.md)